 To add additional power, make the steps use a true domain language.

-Combining domain language with the artifacts make for a powerful combination.
+Combining domain language with the artifacts makes for a powerful combination.
 The code will be more clear, shorter, and easier to reuse.

 The domain language, the artifacts, and the process put together create a combination that is much more than the sum of its parts.

 Spec files and scenarios create readable tests, tests that anyone can understand, from the business analyst to the business customer to the programmer.
-Not only can anyone read them, but anyone can extend them, changing the order of the flow, changing the variables that go into the function calls and the expected results.
-For example, once a simple login tests is created, it is easy to extend that test to include incorrect passwords and user Id’s.
+Not only can anyone read them, but anyone can extend them, change the order of the flow, change the variables that go into the function calls, and change the expected results.
+For example, once a simple login test is created, it is easy to extend that test to include incorrect passwords and user IDs.
 Once trained on what is possible, business users can “spec out” new steps, which will require a programmer to implement, with an incredible reuse rate.

 Re-use and automated tests are only a part of what makes BDD so valuable.
 One of the core features of BDD is that it combines the specification and the test itself.
-That is, if the feature itself is defined in terms of “given / when / then”, that specification is also the test.
+In other words, if the feature itself is defined in terms of “given / when / then,” that specification is also the test.
 One term for this is executable specification, or specification by example.
 Instead of a battery of tests that exhaustively demonstrate the feature, most teams come up with just enough examples to “flesh out” the feature.
-These examples are stored, run against new builds automatically, can be easily be recalled and changed.
+These examples are stored, run against new builds automatically, and can easily be recalled and changed.

 Once the domain language and basic steps are in place, it is often possible to take a bug and turn it into a failing Gherkin scenario.
 Once the scenario exists (and fails), then “fixing the bug” becomes almost as easy as making the test pass -- without causing any other existing tests to fail.